insidewhy/the-party/README.markdown

 ## TODO
  * Sometimes "undef" is thrown, this might be from the esprima harmony branch this code uses.
  * Constructors with spread parameters.

+## Developing

+### Note on the source structure

+The transpiler is self-hosting and the code for it can be found in the "src" directory.
+A copy of the transpiled code is stored in git in the "lib" directory (otherwise the project would not be able to compile itself).
+The mocha tests are stored in the "src/test" directory.